Spend $75+, get a FREE Organic Honey Lip Balm

 Refrigerator: Store leftover chicken in the refrigerator for up to 3 days.

-Meal Prep: Cook chicken and fennel separately, then combine when reheating for best texture.
+Meal Prep: Cook chicken and fennel separately, then combine when reheating for the best texture.
+Reheat gently to avoid drying out the chicken.

 Keep your lips moisturized after each meal with Honey Lip Balm